Aidge demonstration#

 Compile the export#

-Once the generation has been done, we can compile the export with a simple make command:
+Once the export has been generated, it can be compiled using a simple make

 !cd myexport && make